-The mental health providers may need to see an adult's old educational records or speak to the teachers or parents, who knew the affected person very well in the affected person's childhood.
-An adult ADHD, also have moderate to the high effect of these symptoms on various areas of life, like:
+The mental health providers may need to see an adult's old educational records or speak to the teachers or parents who knew the affected person very well in the affected person's childhood.
+An adult with ADHD also has moderate to high effect of these symptoms on various areas of life, like:

-If an adult's difficulties are current and did not occur in the past, he/ she is not likely to be considered to have ADHD.
+If an adult's difficulties are current and did not occur in the past, he/she is not likely to be considered having ADHD.
 It is because scientific research indicates that adverse effects of ADHD do not develop for the first time in adulthood.

 Allaa Gawish, working in Egypt British International School providing special education support offers us some words of wisdom.

 Attention Deficit Hyperactivity Disorder (ADHD), a neurobiological condition that is a lifelong span that affects behaviour.
-ADHD may not be cured but the quality of life can be improved by medication and appropriate support.
-Although, treatment plan by medication is the most shared method in dealing with ADHD, also, therapy such as ‘Cognitive Behaviour Therapy (CBT)’ and lifestyle modifications are crucial strategies alongside medications (Verywell Mind, 2019).
+ADHD may not be cured, but the quality of life can be improved by medication and support.
+Although treatment plan by medication is the most shared method in dealing with ADHD, also, therapy such as ‘Cognitive Behaviour Therapy (CBT)’ and lifestyle modifications are crucial strategies alongside medications (Verywell Mind, 2019).